peterbrittain/asciimatics/doc/source/widgets.rst

 characters differently, you can control colours on a letter by letter basis.
 Out of the box, asciimatics provides 2 parsers, which can handle the ${c,a,b} format used by its Renderers, or the ANSI standard terminal escape codes (used by many Linux terminals).
-Simply use the relevant parser and pass in values containing the associated control codes to change colours where needed.
+Simply use the relevant parser (:py:obj:`~.AsciimaticsParser` or :py:obj:`~.AnsiTerminalParser`) and pass in values containing the associated control codes to change colours where needed.

 Check out the latest code in forms.py and top.py for examples of how this works.